automuteus/automuteus/README.md

 If you want to view command usage or see the available options, type `.au` or `.au help` in your Discord channel.

+## Galactus

+Galactus is a system used to speed up people's muting (which is normally slow to due to Discord limiting bot actions to 5 calls in 5 seconds per server) by having the user provide a second token (created by the user) to the bot which helps mute/deafen players quicker.
+You can find a guide to set this up [here.](https://youtu.be/jKcEW5qpk8E)
 ## Commands

-The Discord Bot uses the `.au` prefix for any commands
+The Discord Bot uses the `.au` prefix for any commands my default; if you change your prefix remember to replace `.au` with your custom prefix

 | Command        | Alias   | Arguments   | Description                                                                                                     | Example                            |
 | -------------- | ------- | ----------- | --------------------------------------------------------------------------------------------------------------- | ---------------------------------- |